superlinked/superlinked/docs/run-in-production/setup/configuring-your-app.md

 The application's main logic resides in the Superlinked configuration files.
 These are where you define your application's structure and behavior using the Superlinked library.

-By default, all examples within this documentation utilize an in-memory database with a single worker.
+By default, all examples within this documentation utilize an in-memory database.
 This configuration is optimal for testing and initial experimentation with the Superlinked framework.
 For detailed instructions on configuring and employing alternative vector databases, please refer to the [vector databases documentation.](../vdbs/index.md).
-For information on how to scale the server, read the [Scaling the Server with Concurrent Workers](#scaling-the-server-with-concurrent-workers) section.

 To begin interacting with the system, you may start with the basic example application found [here](../example/simple/api.py).
 For a more complex yet approachable example, refer to the Amazon case study [here](../example/amazon/api.py).